nickknw/nickknowlson.com/README.markdown

+This is the source code to my personal web site
+---

-My Jekyll-powered site that is up at [nickknowlson.com](http://nickknowlson.com)
+My [Jekyll](https://github.com/mojombo/jekyll/wiki)-powered site is up at [nickknowlson.com](http://nickknowlson.com)